Popup Image for

 • Logical Reasoning

 CLAT, having two extra sections, does increase the syllabus by quite a bit.
-Especially when you consider its Legal Reasoning and Quantitative Techniques, which are two of the difficult sections in the exam.
+Especially when you consider its Legal Reasoning and Quantitative Techniques, which are two of the more challenging sections in the exam.
 However, as we’ve seen, CLAT only has 120 questions in total.
 Meanwhile, AILET has 150.
 The question distribution for sections is given below.

 Sections Number of questions in CLAT Number of questions in AILET